Isomorphism Testing Parameterized by Genus and Beyond: Structure Theory and Small Color Classes

 \section{Structure Theory and Small Color Classes}

 Having established the necessary tools, we can now turn to the isomorphism test for graphs excluding $K_{3,h}$ as a minor.
 We start by giving a high-level overview on the algorithm.
 The main idea is to build on the isomorphism test for $(2,2)$-WL-bounded graphs described in the last section.
 Let $G_1$ and $G_2$ be two (vertex- and arc-colored) graphs that exclude $K_{3,h}$ as a minor.
-Using well-known reduction techniques building on isomorphism-invariant decompositions into triconnected\footnote{A triconnected component is either $3$-connected or a cycle.} components (see, e.g., \cite{HopcroftT72}), we may assume without loss of generality that $G_1$ and $G_2$ are $3$-connected.
+Using well-known reduction techniques building on isomorphism-invariant decompositions into triconnected\footnote{A triconnected component is either $3$-connected or a cycle.} components (see, e.g., \cite{HopcroftT72}), we may restrict ourselves to the case where $G_1$ and $G_2$ are $3$-connected.
+More precisely, given input graphs $G_1$ and $G_2$, we first compute the isomorphism-invariant decomposition into triconnected components of both input graphs, and then compute isomorphisms between $G_1$ and $G_2$ in a bottom-up fashion along the decomposition relying on an isomorphism test for $3$-connected graphs.